-As of December 31, 2023, there were approximately 31.1 million shares of common stock outstanding and approximately 5.0 million common warrants outstanding, as well as outstanding awards to purchase approximately 8.2 million shares of common stock under various incentive stock plans of the Company.
-Additionally, as of December 31, 2023, there were approximately 1.2 million shares of common stock available for future issuance under our incentive plans.
-This number of shares available for future issuance under those plans was subsequently increased by 1,557,416 shares in accordance with the terms of our 2021 equity incentive plan which include an automatic increase previously approved by our Board and stockholders.
-We may issue additional common stock, warrants and other convertible securities from time to finance our operations.
-We may also issue additional shares to fund potential acquisitions or in connection with additional stock options or other equity awards granted to our employees, officers, directors and consultants under our various incentive plans.
+As of December 31, 2024, there were approximately 45.6 million shares of common stock outstanding and approximately 4.9 million common warrants outstanding, as well as outstanding awards to purchase approximately 10.7 million shares of common stock under various incentive stock plans of the Company.
+Additionally, as of December 31, 2024, there were 59,850 shares of common stock available for future issuance under our incentive plans.
+This number of shares available for future issuance under those plans was subsequently increased by 2,279,114 shares on January 1, 2025 in accordance with the terms of our 2021 Equity Incentive Plan which include an automatic increase previously approved by our Board and stockholders.
+We may issue additional shores to fund potential acquisitions or in connection with additional stock options or other equity awards granted to our employees, officers, directors and consultants under our various incentive plans.
 The issuance of additional shares of common stock, warrants or other convertible securities and the perception that such issuances may occur or exercise of outstanding warrants or options may have a dilutive impact on other stockholders and could have a material negative effect on the market price of our common stock.